-The HVTN 804/HPTN 095 Sample Informed Consent Form (SICF) is modeled on previously-approved treatment interruption consent forms and, specifically, emphasizes the cautionary points noted above (see Section 2.9) with respect to the uncertainties, risks and lack of anticipated individual benefits; the fact that treatment interruptions are not recommended in clinical care; and the fact that ART guidelines recommend lifelong treatment.
+The HVTN 805/HPTN 093 SICF is modeled on previously-approved treatment interruption consent forms and, specifically, emphasizes the cautionary points noted above (see Section 2.6) with respect to the uncertainties, risks and lack of anticipated individual benefits; the fact that treatment interruptions are not recommended in clinical care; and the fact that ART guidelines recommend lifelong treatment.
 While the SICF is a crucial starting point, the quality of informed consent also relies on the process and other tools employed to supplement that document.
-With respect to these supplementary measures the team is building upon each Network's longstanding efforts to build rigorous informed consent into trial implementation (131).
-These efforts begin with the community engagement described above (see Section 2.11) and go on to include: drafting of the SICF by and with local community representatives who reflect the target population and the sites that will be conducting the study; review of translated materials by local staff and community representatives who are native speakers of each language to help ensure accuracy and appropriateness; the provision of a Frequently Asked Questions information sheet; the development and use of visual aids to convey some concepts, such as blood draw volumes; the development of materials and processes to engage sexual partners, if participants and their partners so choose; the use of an Assessment of Understanding and re-review of any misunderstandings as part of the initial and ongoing informed consent process; and ongoing community engagement throughout the trial, including local education and engagement activities, Community Advisory Board (CAB) meetings and study-specific stakeholder meetings, among other forums.
+With respect to these supplementary measures the team is building upon each Network's longstanding efforts to build rigorous informed consent into trial implementation (123).
+These efforts begin with the community engagement described above (see Section 2.7) and go on to include: drafting of the SICF by and with local community representatives who reflect the target population and the sites that will be conducting the study; review of translated materials by local staff and community representatives who are native speakers of each language to help ensure accuracy and appropriateness; the provision of a Frequently Asked Questions information sheet; the development and use of visual aids to convey some concepts, such as blood draw volumes; the development of materials and processes to engage sexual partners, if participants and their partners so choose; the use of an Assessment of Understanding and rereview of any misunderstandings as part of the initial and ongoing informed consent process; and ongoing community engagement throughout the trial, including local education and engagement activities, CAB meetings and study-specific stakeholder meetings, among other forums.

-For HVTN 804/HPTN 095, the team will develop additional tools to facilitate optimal informed consent and decision-making.
-Specifically, the team will develop decision aids, such as those found to improve the quality of shared decision making and consent in preference-sensitive healthcare decisions (132, 133) and will partner with participant advocates-nonteam members, ideally peers, familiar with the AMP Study, treatment interruption, and the HVTN 804/HPTN 095 study-who could work with the AMP participant to further facilitate optimal decision-making regarding potential HVTN 804/HPTN 095 participation.
-The latter model has been used, for example, in the setting of organ transplantation between HIV-positive donors and recipients (134, 135).
-Clinic staff will also be in consultation with each participant's primary HIV care provider to ensure their understanding and ability to support the participants.
-Any such materials developed for participants will be submitted for review and approval to the IRB/EC prior to using with participants.
+For HVTN 805/HPTN 093, the team will develop additional tools to facilitate optimal informed consent and decision-making.
+Specifically, the team will develop decision aids, such as those found to improve the quality of shared decision making and consent in preference-sensitive healthcare decisions (124, 125) and will partner with participant advocates-nonteam members, ideally peers, familiar with the AMP Study, treatment interruption, and the HVTN 805/HPTN 093 study-who could work with the AMP participant to further facilitate optimal decision-making regarding potential HVTN 805/HPTN 093 participation.
+The latter model has been used, for example, in the setting of organ transplantation between HIV-positive donors and recipients (126, 127).
+Clinic staff will also be in consultation with each participant's primary HIV care provider, as needed, to ensure their understanding and ability to support the participants.
+Any such materials developed for participants.